AresMUSH/aresmush.com/tutorials/config/login.md

 ### Disabling Logins

 During development, maintenance, or other special times, you might want to disable player logins.

+The quickest and broadest way to do that is the `disable_nonadmin_logins` option.
+Set it to true and only admins can log in.

-You can do this by controlling which roles have the 'login' permission.
+If you want more fine-grained control, you can use the [Roles System](/tutorials/manage/roles.html) to control which roles have the 'login' permission.
 By default, this permission is assigned to the 'everyone' role, meaning all characters can log in.

-* Use the [Roles System](/tutorials/manage/roles.html) to remove the 'login' permission from the 'everyone' role.
-Add it to any non-admin roles that you want to give login access to (e.g. builder).
-Admins can log in even without the explicit permission.
-* Optionally set a message about why people can't log in using `login_not_allowed_message`.
+During development, you may want to remove it from everyone and add it only to ancillary staff like builders or wiki developers.

+The `login_not_allowed_message` is shown whenever people can't log in.

 ### Disabling Guests